shubhamvisare22/Django-ORM/README.md

   https://github.com/shubhamvisare22/Django-ORM.git

-2. Navigate to the `OrmMasterApp.views` directory to explore the query examples.
+2. Navigate to the `OrmMasteryApp.views` directory to explore the query examples.

 3. Open the Python scripts to view the queries and accompanying documentation.